u3a-siteworks-development/u3a-siteworks-core/readme.txt

 Please refer to the documentation on the [SiteWorks website](https://siteworks.u3a.org.uk/u3a-siteworks-training/)

 == Changelog ==
+= 1.2.4 =
-= 1.2.3 =
+* Provide appropriate default settings for Events to maintain backwards compatibility = 1.2.3 =
 * Bug 1152: Improve Event readability.
 * Bug 1151: Filtered Group Display categories not presented alphabetically